rapidsai/docs/resources/telemetry.md

 repo download the stashed environment variables in files from the top-level `telemetry-setup`, load them in the local worker's environment, run the command, and add possible variables of interest to the stash.
-Extra variables of interest capture metadata for that particular job, such as CUDA version, python version, CPU arch, or run-specific output such as sccache statistics.
+Extra variables of interest capture metadata for that particular job, such as CUDA version, Python version, CPU arch, or run-specific output such as sccache statistics.
 You should not generally need to change shared-actions or shared-workflows when maintaining other RAPIDS repositories.
 The content below is only necessary for someone looking to